1. Introduction

 - EC must be 18+ and able to assist you independently throughout the event, without support from the accessibility team.

-- EC recieves the same access you have (e.g. Wednesday entry, Skylark/Orchid wristbands, coach/shuttle if pre-booked).
+- EC receives the same access you have (e.g. Wednesday entry, Skylark/Orchid wristbands, coach/shuttle if pre-booked).

 - Extras (parking, accommodation, lockers) are not included.